Temple United FC

 Temple United FC are a men's amateur adult American soccer club based in Temple, Texas which debuted in the Texas Premier Soccer League (TPSL) in the season 2015/16.

-The Temple playing uniform colors are black shirt, white shorts and black socks which keeps with the clubs monochrome theme.
+The Temple playing uniform consists of a black shirt, white shorts and black socks, keeping with the club's monochrome theme.
 The club's crest was designed in part by club owner Jeremiah Connelly and the TPSL's Scottish Vice President Marc Roseblade.

 History

 "To sum up what the owner wants to achieve with this club; to show the people of Temple the potential this city has and get people motivated to go out and seek their own endeavors so we can have a really nice place to call home, and hopefully still keep it the 6th lowest cost of living city in the US!

-Temple United FC was brought about due to its proximity between the larger cities of Austin, San Antonio, Houston and Dallas and owner Jeremiah Connelly wanted the growth that the city of Temple has seen in recent years to be the catalyst for bringing a recognised men's adult team to the area.
-After seeing this massive progress in the past few years, particularly in the West Temple area, with a population of about 70,000+ the time was right to implement a plan to bring minor league soccer to the city.
+Temple United FC was brought about due to its proximity between the larger cities of Austin, San Antonio, Houston and Dallas, as its owner Jeremiah Connelly wanted the growth that the city of Temple has seen in recent years to serve as a catalyst for bringing a recognized men's adult team to the area.
+After seeing large amounts of population growth in the past few years, particularly in the West Temple area (with a population of about 70,000), he chose to implement a plan to bring a minor league soccer club into the city.

-Temple has the only Macy's between San Antonio and Austin and also has the only IMAX theater between the same cities.
-The downtown area has a handful of nice restaurants and bars that have been around for years and it has a great atmosphere.

-There is a lot of soccer played in Temple, good soccer as well and a good potential mix of young and slightly older players.
-Temple United FC were keen to offer a chance to those players by beginning this journey to another level of play.
+Soccer is a popular game in Temple, played by a mixture of both young and slightly older players, and Temple United FC used this as an opportunity as those players may be able to join the minor league team.

 On March 11, 2015, owner Jeremiah Connelly joined TPSL League President Brendan Keyes and Temple, Texas city Mayor Danny Dunn to unveil the club crest at Lions Park Soccer Complex.

-On March 15, 2015, the club announce a series of 3 open tryouts that would begin the journey of searching for the club's first ever players.
+On March 15, 2015, the club announced a series of 3 open tryouts to acquire the club's first players.

-Team Logo

-"Greatness Through Humble Beginnings" is something that the club owner believes and stands by for the future growth of his club.

-The owner is of humble beginnings but believes that no matter how successful the club gets, we must never forget where we came from.

-Club Badge

-The Phoenix is a metaphor to the slogan and how/what this club can do for the community.
-The colors are really to make a statement, the only metaphorical relation to the crest being that the ashes that the Phoenix arises from, are black and grey.